aarbelle/craftbeerpi3/README.md

 Type <code>cd craftbeerpi3</code> to navigate into the craftbeerpi folder.

 Type <code>sudo ./install.sh</code>

-Say no to do an apt-get update/upgrade, we will run it afterwords, since there are some missing dependencies.
+Say no to do an apt-get update/upgrade, we will run it afterwords, since we need to install some missing dependencies.
+ATT, what Raspbian should you use? well, I hva used Raspbian Buster STD (https://downloads.raspberrypi.org/raspbian_latest) - avoid full or light, to ensure successfull and problemfree installation.

 1. Run sudo apt-get update
 2. Run sudo apt-get upgrade